Bolatice: History

 The first written mention of Bolatice is in a letter of Pope Innocent IV from 1250.
-From 1742 the village belonged to Prussia after Maria Theresa had been defeated.
+From 1742, after Empress Maria Theresa had been defeated, the village belonged to Prussia.
 The Prussian state sold Bolatice to Henn of Henneberg brothers in 1784.
 The new owners founded a new hamlet called Heneberky nearby in 1786.
 Heneberky was joined to Bolatice in 1893 and renamed Borová in 1949.